Neonatology

 We have the highest survival rate for extremely preterm infants (as early as 22 weeks) in North America, placing us among the top neonatal intensive care providers anywhere.

-Our specially trained doctors, surgeons, nurses, respiratory therapists, nutritionists, social workers, pharmacists, lab technicians, physical therapists, and others-all with expertise in neonatology-work together as a comprehensive care team to provide high-quality advanced care.
+Our specially-trained doctors, surgeons, advanced nurse practitioners, nurses, respiratory therapist, nutritionists, social workers, pharmacists, lab technicians, specialized therapists, and others – all with expertise in neonatology – work together as a comprehensive care team to provide high-quality, advanced care.

 The Iowa difference in neonatal care